 - 1 tablespoon whole-grain mustard

 - 2 teaspoons capers, drained

-Line a sheet pan with parchment paper.
-Place the fish fillets skin side down and season with salt and pepper.
+- Line a sheet pan with parchment paper.
+Place the fish filets skin side down and season with salt and pepper.